 One thing I almost forgot to mention in the video was the use of Due dates.
 I set the first due date as the client session date.
 Once they have completed that I change the date to their sales session date.
 You can then click on the calendar and view all your upcoming sessions and sales session.

-Here is a video walking you through this board!
+Here is a video walking you through a client workflow board!